DarkKodKod/GBATool/README.md

 This will generate cpp and header files with classes to handle meta sprites and its animations.

 Here as an example the exported class is called **gbatool::Guy**, This one is a class that act as a meta sprite with its own sprite that can all be animated by calling the method, **load_animation**.
-The animation IDs are defined inside the class and those comes from the **GBATool** itself when you create **Characters**.
+The animation IDs are defined inside the class and those comes from the **GBATool** itself when you create [Characters](#Characters).

 Header file example:
 ```